Spencermj/DiceGameMusic/README.md

 2. [Java Dice Game]
 3. [Generative Music]
 4. [Generative Song]
+5. [Dice Game Song]

 ### 1. What is dice game music?

 The idea of dice games first originated from [Mozart's Dice Game].
 Although many composers experimented with the idea around his time, Mozart takes full credit for the idea.
 Mozart's idea was to essentially make an algorithm to create a song, to accomplish this he wrote 272 musical measures and a table of rules to follow.
 The table of rules described how to pick pre-written measures of music one at a time based off of the roll of a die, this resulted in a completely random composition every time and approximately 1.3 * (10^29) different songs that could be generated.
 Mozart proved that it is very easy to create music when given a set of specific rules and a list of melodic theme, once the list has been created it is not hard to simply rearrange each theme and put it in the appropriate place.
 [Java Dice Game] shows how simple it can be to write a program that uses pre-written melodic phrases given a set of rules.
 Although this program uses the measures of music that Mozart wrote, a similar program could be written that creates its own short phrases of music, picks and arranges them somewhat randomly, and uses a set of rules to make sure it is fluid.

-This resource answers the question 1: what is dice game music?
+These resource answer the question 1: what is dice game music?

 ### 2. How has this been used?